INCATools/ontology-access-kit/docs/guide/similarity.rst

 You can pass in a pre-generated IC table (e.g. if you computed this using a particular association database) using the ``--information-content-file`` option.

+Vector-based approaches
+^^^^^^^^^^^^^^^^^^^^^^

+The methods above are formulated in terms of *sets* of ontology terms.

+A term can also be conceived of as a *vector*.
+The simplest representation is a one-hot vector for each term, with a bit set for every ancestor of that term.
+Entities can also be conceived of as vectors of their profile and all ancestors of that profile.

+With a vector representation, vector-based methods such as cosine similarity can be used, including cosine-similarity.
+These are typically faster to compute, and libraries such as numpy can be used to efficiently compute all-by-all similarities.

+Typically one-hot encodings are long, if the ontology is large (one element per term).
+More recent methods make use of *reduced dimensionality vectors*.
+These might be computed from the graph (either pure ontology graph, or the KG formed by combining associations and ontology graph), or from textual descriptions of the terms using text embedding models.

+Currently OAK does not support these reduced dimensionality vectors, for now you can use libraries such as

+- `GRAPE <https://github.com/AnacletoLAB/grape>`_ for KG embedding and ML
+- `CurateGPT <https://github.com/monarch-initiative/curate-gpt>`_ for operations using text embeddings over ontologies.

 Implementations
 ---------------